asagi4/comfyui-prompt-control/README.md

 Parses a schedule from a text prompt.
 A schedule is essentially an array of `(valid_until, prompt)` pairs that the other nodes can use.

 ### FilterSchedule
 Filters a schedule according to its parameters, removing any *changes* that do not occur within `[start, end)` as well as doing tag filtering.
-Always returns at least the last prompt in the schedule if everything would otherwise be filtered, so `start=1.0, end=1.0` returns the prompt at 1.0.
+Always returns at least the last prompt in the schedule if everything would otherwise be filtered.

+`start=0, end=0` returns the prompt at the start and `start=1.0, end=1.0` returns the prompt at the end.

 ### ScheduleToCond
 Produces a combined conditioning for the appropriate timesteps.
 From a schedule.
 Also applies LoRAs to the CLIP model according to the schedule.